ConTEXTual Net: A Multimodal Vision-Language Model for Segmentation of Pneumothorax: Experimental Setting

 \subsection{Language Models}

 ConTEXTual Net uses language models to extract semantically important statements from the reports.
-In this study, we compared T5-Large's encoder \cite{raffel_exploring_2020} and RoBERTa\cite{liu_roberta_2019} as the language encoders.
-T5-Large is a larger model which contains 770M parameters and trained on roughly 300G of text whereas Roberta contains only 123M paramters and was trained on 160G of text.
+In this study, we compared T5-Large's encoder \cite{raffel_exploring_2020}, RoBERTa-Large \cite{liu_roberta_2019}, RadBERT \cite{yan_radbert_2022} and BERT \cite{devlin_bert}, as the language encoders.
+T5-Large is a larger model which contains 770M parameters, RoBERTa-Large contains 354M parameters, and RadBERT and Bert are considerably smaller at 125M and 110M parameters respectively.
+All models are transformer-based but their training datasets and tasks differ.
+T5 is trained on the c4 dataset which contains roughly 300G of text and is intended to be capable of diverse tasks, including text classification, question answering, machine translation, and abstractive summarization.
+RoBERTa-Large and Bert are trained via masked language modeling but RoBERta-Large was trained on a 161G text corpus whereas BERT's training corpus was 16GB.
+RadBERT is initialized from RoBERTa-Base but is trained with roughly 4M additional radiology reports from the U.S. Department of Veterans Affairs.

 The reports were fed into the language models and the hidden state vectors were used as our report representations.
-The report representation has dimensions of $512\times1024$ (token length $\times$ embedding dimension) for T5-Large and $512\times768$ for Roberta.
+The report representation has dimensions of $512\times1024$ (token length $\times$ embedding dimension) for T5-Large and RoBERTa-Large and $512\times768$ for RadBERT and BERT.
 This report representation then goes through a projection head to lower the embedding dimensionality of the hidden state vector to match the number of channels in the encoder feature maps.
-This is a necessary step needed for the language cross-attention to work at multiple levels in the U-Net decoder.
-During ConTEXTual Net training, the language models' weights are frozen.
-This prevents the loss incurred from segmentation errors from propagating to the language model which would often destroy its ability to extract useful language features.
+This is a necessary step for the language cross-attention to work at multiple levels in the U-Net decoder.
 Language models were imported via \texttt{HuggingFace} library \cite{wolf_transformers_2020}.